Ardersier and The Moray Firth

 Before Fort George was built in the aftermath of Culloden, a small fishing hamlet called Blacktown existed in the area of Fort George, its economy based around several small open fishing boats.
 Its relocation eventually led to the creation of the village of Ardersier.

-Nowadays the village has two local village shops with off-licence open 7 days a week, Post Office, Pharmacy, Doctors’ surgery, organic food outlets, The Gun Lodge hotel and the Star Inn are two licensed premises in Ardersier that serve excellent food, there is also the PACE cafe and a cake/coffee shop.
-In Inverness larger supermarkets – Asda, Tesco etc. Sainsbury's and the Co-op can be found in the nearby town of Nairn.
+Nowadays the village has two convenience stores with off-licence open 7 days a week, Post Office, Pharmacy, Doctors’ surgery, organic food outlets, and two gift shops, The Gun Lodge hotel and the Star Inn are two licensed premises in Ardersier that serve excellent food, there is also the PACE cafe and a cake/coffee shop.
+In Inverness larger supermarkets – Asda, Morrisons, Tesco etc. Sainsbury's and the Co-op can be found in the nearby town of Nairn.
 Also in Ardersier is the Connage cheesemaker shop and cafe.
 You can watch cheese being made whilst buying at the source.

 Due to its gentle shelving nature, Ardersier Bay is popular with kayakers, kite surfers and canoeists.
 There is a small concrete slipway just off the carpark at the Beechgrove pocket garden.
 The beach from the cottage to Fort George is a shingle beach, from Fort George to Whiteness and Delny it becomes sandy so supports a diverse wildlife population.